Owen-3456/powershell-profile/README.md

 `flushdns` - Flushes the DNS cache.

+`sd` - Runs a fuzzy find and changes to the selected directory.

 ## Tweaked Functions

 `Clear-History` - The default `Clear-History` command doesn't work.
 It get overwritten with a command that does work.